openebs/zfs-localpv/docs/import-existing-volume.md

 - ownerNodeID which is node where the pool is present.
 - volumeType should be DATASET if fstype is "zfs" otherwise it should be "ZVOL"

-Now volume has been imported to ZFS-LocalPV CSI driver.
-Please note that since in the above yaml, we have added a finalizer `zfs.openebs.io/finalizer`, which says that the volume is managed by ZFS-LocalPV Driver and if you delete the above object, the corresponding volume(dataset or zvol) will also be deleted from the zfs pool.
-If you don't want the volume to be managed by the ZFS-LocalPV then please remove the finalizer from the above yaml.
-In this case if you delete the ZFSVolume object, the dataset/zvol will not be deleted from the ZFS Pool.
+The volume has now been imported to the cluster using the ZFS-LocalPV CSI driver.
+Please note that in the YAML above, we have added a finalizer `zfs.openebs.io/finalizer`.
+This says that the volume is managed by the ZFS-LocalPV Driver.
+If you delete the ZFSVolume object, the corresponding volume (dataset or zvol) will also be deleted from the ZFS pool.
+If you don't want the volume to be managed by ZFS-LocalPV, please remove the finalizer from the YAML above.
+In this case, if you delete the ZFSVolume object, the dataset/zvol will not be deleted from the ZFS pool.

-You can also add the your own finalizer if you want along with or without `zfs.openebs.io/finalizer`.
-The driver will wait for your finalizer to be removed before it goes ahead and try to delete the volume from the ZFS pool.
-So, if you are setting your own finalizer on the ZFSVolume object then remove the finalizer first and then try to delete it.
+If you want, you can also add your own finalizer with or without `zfs.openebs.io/finalizer`.
+The driver will wait for your finalizer to be removed before it tries to delete the volume from the ZFS pool.
+If you are setting your own finalizer on the ZFSVolume object, be sure to remove the finalizer first before trying to delete it.

 ### Deploy Application